Infantile Spasms Action Network

 Rare Epilepsies Network

-We are members of the Rare Epilepsy Network (REN), a collaboration between the Epilepsy Foundation, RTI International, Columbia University and many different organizations, including The Brain Recovery Project: Childhood Epilepsy Foundation, that represent patients with a rare syndrome or disorder that is associated with epilepsy or seizures.
-We’re actively working with REN to better understand the behavioral implications of many epilepsies and, as part of the REN Steering Committee, to establish criteria for potential Centers of Excellence for the rare epilepsies.
+We are members of the Rare Epilepsy Network (REN), a collaboration between the Epilepsy Foundation, RTI International, Columbia University and many different organizations that represent patients with a rare syndrome or disorder that is associated with epilepsy or seizures.
+We actively work with REN to better understand the behavioral implications of many epilepsies and, as part of the REN Steering Committee, to establish criteria for potential Centers of Excellence for the rare epilepsies.

 We have partnered with the Child Neurology Foundation to help with their new initiative – Management of Disruptive and Harmful Behavior in Epilepsy and Autism Spectrum Disorder.
 This initiative helps us explore the existing chasm between healthcare provider’s ability to offer behavior management support guidance and families’